Rees algebras of modules and coherent functors: Versal maps and coherent functors

 Let now $\phi\colon M\to F$ be a versal map.
 This gives a morphism $t_{M}\to t_{F}$ of coherent functors.
-We saw in Proposition~\ref{prop:versalgerrees}.\ref{item:vers3} that versal maps factors as $M\to M^{\ast\ast}\hookrightarrow F$ and embedding this in the category of coherent functors gives a commutative diagram
+We saw in Proposition~\ref{prop:versalgerrees}~\textit{(\ref{item:vers3})} that such a versal map factors as $M\to M^{\ast\ast}\hookrightarrow F$, and embedding this composition into the category of coherent functors gives a commutative diagram

 where $t_{M^{\ast\ast}}\to t_F$ is \emph{not} injective in general, since tensoring is only right-exact.
 It turns out that there is another functor, not $t_{M^{\ast\ast}}$, through which the map $t_M\to t_F$ has a canonical factorization, such that the second map is injective.
-Below, we show that this functor is $h^{M^{\ast}}$, resulting in the factorization \eqref{eq:hinj}.
+We will show that this functor is~$h^{M^{\ast}}$, resulting in the factorization \eqref{eq:hinj}.